timcmartin/recipes-bak/preserving/dill_pickles.md

 ### Directions
 1. Wash pickles and pack into jars with dill on bottowm and 1 clove of garlic.
-2. place dill on top with another clove of garlic - 1 whole stem of dill per 2 quart jar.
+2. Place dill on top with another clove of garlic - 1 whole stem of dill per 2 quart jar.
 3. Cook brine for about 15 min - fill and process.